Emmanuelle Guyon, the mirror of your emotions

 "Nectar" sterling silver necklace

-In Asia Minor and the Aegean Islands, slag dating back to 3000 B.C. has been discovered, indicating early knowledge of separating silver from lead.
+In Anatolia and the Aegean islands, slags dating back to 3000 BCE have been discovered, indicating an early understanding of separating silver from lead.
+This technological advancement allowed for more efficient silver extraction and marked the beginning of more sustained production.

-In Greek mythology, silver was as precious as gold and was specifically linked to Artemis, the goddess of the hunt, who used silver weapons, including a bow and silver-tipped arrows or spears.
+Herodotus reports that the Persian king transported boiled water in silver flasks to prevent diseases.
+This practice is an early example of using silver in the purification and preservation of food and liquids.
+In Greek mythology, silver was as valuable as gold and was specifically linked to Artemis, the goddess of the hunt, who used silver weapons, including a bow and arrow tips or spears.
+This association reinforced the perception of silver as a sacred and powerful metal.

-The Roman economy was closely tied to silver, making it the civilization that most exploited it in history until the discovery of the Americas.
-It is estimated that in the 2nd century, around 200 tons of silver were mined annually, with a circulating stock of 10,000 tons, which is 5 to 10 times more than the cumulative silver available in medieval Europe and the caliphate.
-Most of this silver came from the mines of Laurion in Greece.
+The Roman economy was closely tied to silver, making it the civilization that exploited it the most in history until the discovery of America.
+It is estimated that by the 2nd century CE, around 200 tons of silver were mined each year, with a circulating stock of 10,000 tons—5 to 10 times more than the total available silver in medieval Europe and the caliphate.
+Most of this silver came from the mines of Laurion in Greece, a region that remained a major center of silver production for centuries.

 Silver also holds a significant place in Celtic mythology.
-An important mention concerns the king of the Tuatha Dé Danann (the people of the goddess Dana), Nuada.
-After losing his right arm in the first Battle of Mag Tuireadh, he was removed from the throne due to his disabilities.
-The god of medicine, Diancecht, allowed him to regain power by crafting a silver arm for him.
+An important mention involves Nuada, the king of the Tuatha Dé Danann (the people of the goddess Dana).
+After losing his right arm in the first battle of Mag Tuireadh, he was removed from the throne due to his disability.
+It was the god of medicine, Diancecht, who allowed him to regain power by crafting a silver arm for him.

-In antiquity, silver is mentioned in the Book of Genesis and has always been associated with religious objects since the early days of humanity.
-A reference in the New Testament mentions that Judas received 30 pieces of silver for betraying Jesus to the Roman soldiers.
+In antiquity, silver is mentioned in the Book of Genesis and has always been associated with religious objects since the dawn of humanity.
+A reference in the New Testament mentions that Judas received 30 pieces of silver for delivering Jesus to the Roman soldiers.

-Although Islam generally prohibits jewelry for men, an exception is made for a silver ring worn on the little finger of each hand.
-Prophet Muhammad himself wore a signet ring made of silver, as gold was completely forbidden for men.
+Although Islam generally forbids jewelry for men, an exception is made for a silver ring worn on the little finger of each hand.
+Muhammad himself wore a silver signet ring as a seal, with gold being entirely prohibited for men.
+This tradition illustrates the symbolic importance of silver in Islamic rituals and practices.

 silver, history and virtues